 Let us first understand the need for glasses itself.
 The eye works in a very similar manner to a camera.
-An image is formed on a photo-sensitive layer called retina.
+An image is formed on a photo-sensitive layer called the retina.
 This converts the light to electrical impulses and helps the brain to see.
 The retina is to the eye what sensors are to digital cameras.
-The optical system of the eye (cornea and lens) help in forming the image in the eye (on the retina).
+The optical system of the eye (cornea and lens) helps in forming the image in the eye (on the retina).
 Refractive errors happen when the optical system of the eye can’t form a sharp image on the retina.
-To correct these errors, people wear glasses or contact lenses (and now a days get laser surgery done on cornea).
-By adding the required refractive correction to the eye, the image forms properly on retina.
+To correct these errors, people wear glasses or contact lenses (and nowadays get laser surgery done on the cornea).
+By adding the required refractive correction to the eye, the image forms properly on the retina.
 Remove this aid and the person can’t see well enough!

 Another interesting fact – The lens in the eyes is capable of changing its shape.
 This helps in focusing on nearby objects.
 What we photographers call as macro/micro capabilities, the ophthalmologists call the ability as ‘accommodation’.
 As the eye ages, this ability gets reduced.
 Near focusing becomes difficult (Presbyopia).
 So all the people with perfect vision also end up getting reading glasses after a certain age.